 The project aims to bring revenue and jobs into economically disadvantaged, rural areas of the country in much the same way that Ireland’s first long-distance touring route, the Wild Atlantic Way, has done for the West.

 A total of ten agencies came together, under the management and coordination of Transport Infrastructure Ireland (TII), to deliver the project.
-These included Waterways Ireland, CIE/Iarnród Éireann, Fáilte Ireland and six local authorities, namely, Westmeath, Meath, Kildare, Roscommon, Galway County, and the former Athlone Town Council.
+These included Waterways Ireland, CIE/Iarnród Éireann, Fáilte Ireland and six local authorities, namely, Westmeath, Meath, Kildare, Roscommon, Galway County and Galway City.

 With the depth and breadth of expertise within the team, we could identify how best to showcase the natural and cultural heritage environment along the route to appeal to the cycling and walking tourist and day-tripper.